mayap/Food-Passion/README.md

-Login page	| Presents ability for registered users to log into the application.	| /login Register page	| Presents ability for users of the application to register.	| /register User Profile	| Presents ability to edit user’s profile and information.	| /myprofile Recipe	| Presents information about a recipe.	| /recipe/{recipeId}
+Login page	| Presents ability for registered users to log into the application.	| /login Register page	| Presents ability for users of the application to register.	| /register User Profile	| Presents ability to edit user’s profile and information.	| /myprofile Recipe by Category	| Presents information about all recipes from certain category.	| /category/{categoryId}
+Add Recipe | Presents ability to add a new recipe | /recipe/add View Recipe | Presents ability to view a recipe | /recipe/view Edit Recipe | Presents ability to edit a recipe | /recipe/edit Delete Recipe | Presents ability to delete a recipe | /recipe/delete

 ## API Resources (Node.js Backend)

 View name	| Brief Descriptions | URI
 ------------ | ------------- | -------------
-User | GET, PUT User Data for User with specified userId.	| /api/users/{userId}
+User | POST, GET, PUT User Data for User with specified userId.	| /user/{userId}
-All recipes	| GET all Recipes.	| /api/recipes
-Recipe | GET, POST, PUT, DELETE Recipe with specified recipeId.	| /api/recipes/{recipeId}
+Recipe | POST, GET, PUT, DELETE Recipe with specified recipeId.	| /recipe/{recipeId}
+Category | GET all recipes by specific category with specified categoryId. | /category/{categoryId}
+All recipes	| GET all Recipes. | /recipes
+All categories	| GET all Categories. | /categories
+All users	| GET all Users. | /users
+Login | POST a registered user. | /login isLogged | GET whether a user is already logged in or not. | /isLogged Logout | POST a logged in user to log out. | /logout